Barquisimeto

-Barquisimeto is a capital city of Lara and head of Iribarren Municipality in Venezuela.
-Barquisimeto is located in the Central-Western Region, Venezuela.
-The city is an important urban, industrial, commercial, musical and transportation center of the country, recognized as the fourth-largest city by population and area in Venezuela after Caracas, Maracaibo and Valencia.
-Barquisimeto is sometimes referred to as the "Music City of Venezuela" due to the large number of educational institutions of music.
-The music director of the Simón Bolívar Symphony Orchestra and the Los Angeles Philharmonic, Gustavo Dudamel was born in the city.
+Barquisimeto is the capital city of Lara and seat of the Iribarren Municipality in Venezuela.
+Barquisimeto is located in the Central-Western Region.
+The city is an important urban, industrial, commercial, musical, and transportational center in the country, recognized as the fourth-largest city by population after Caracas, Maracaibo, and Valencia.
+Barquisimeto is sometimes referred to as the "Music City of Venezuela" due to the large number of musical institutions there.
+Gustavo Dudamel, the director of the Simón Bolívar Symphony Orchestra and the Los Angeles Philharmonic, was born in the city.